uviclibraries/rstudio-intermediate/act-3.md

 As the end of this activity, your Markdown file may look like this:

 <img src="act-3_files/act3-rmarkdown.png" alt="act3 Rmd screenshot" style="width:720px;"/>

+Again, knit this document into a .pdf and see how it looks!

 [NEXT STEP: If statements, loops, and custom functions](act-4.html){:
 .btn .btn-blue }